tymyrddin/red-app/source/docs/prep/README.md

 ## What?

-Setting up a Kali VM with tools for pentesting.
+Build a virtual local testlab with tools for pentesting.

 ## Why?